andrena/reality-tdd/_posts/2012-07-11-skills-and-habits.md

 When you want to establish a new programming habit, such as test-driven development, then you need prospective memory.
-Most of your typical everyday coding situations will be just like hundreds have been before, and you'll most likely fall into old working habits just like a hundred times before.
+Most of your typical everyday coding situations will be just like hundreds before, and you'll most likely fall into old working habits just like a hundred times before.
 Therefore it is an essential first condition for effecting any change that you learn to reliably _remember_ that (and when) you want to do something differently.

 **2)** But even if you _do_ remember, in a given everyday situation when you